 Click the Retrieve Assets button. and then click the Attach Asset icon for the desired asset.

 Enter the Shape Labels you want to add to the image, one in each shape label field provided.
-Labels must contain text.
-You are prevented from submitting the item if any labels are empty.

 Select the check boxes for the correct shape label field(s).
 Leave the check boxes for the incorrect shape labels as unselected.